emekdahl/data-professional-index/README.md

 # data-professional-index

-a collection of tidbits and learnings I find useful and want to remember
+a collection of information and learnings I find useful and want to remember